 Alternatives to this 20-day Philippines itinerary

-As we said above, we’re not all the same—on a 20-day trip to the Philippines you could do something very different.
+As we mentioned above, not everyone travels the same way—on a 20-day trip to the Philippines your route could look very different.
 To make things easier, here are a few alternative routes you can consider:

 1. Include the Coron–El Nido expedition

-Have you heard of the Coron to El Nido expedition (or vice versa)?
-It’s normal—they’re increasingly popular and almost everyone who does it falls in love with it.
-In case you’re not sure what it is (it’s all explained in the guide we linked above), it’s a 3- or 4-day tour exploring the islands between the two destinations, sleeping on deserted islands, snorkelling and, ultimately, having a very different kind of experience.
+Have you heard of the Coron–El Nido expedition (or vice versa)?
+No surprise there—they’re becoming increasingly popular and almost everyone who does it falls in love with it.
+If you’re not sure what it is (we explain it all in the guide linked above), it’s a three- or four-day tour exploring the islands between the two destinations, sleeping on remote islands, snorkeling and, ultimately, enjoying a very different kind of experience.

-Bear in mind that these expeditions do not cover the regular El Nido or Coron tours, only a few stops from Coron’s Escapade Tour (not the Ultimate).
-Therefore we don’t recommend skipping Coron and El Nido entirely and replacing them with the expedition.
-However, to fit it into this 20-day Philippines route, you could shave off 1 day from Siargao, 1 from Coron and 1 from El Nido, ending up with something like this:
+Bear in mind that these expeditions do not include the regular El Nido or Coron tours, only a few stops from Coron’s Escapade Tour (not the Ultimate).
+For that reason, we don’t recommend skipping Coron and El Nido entirely and replacing them with the expedition.
+However, to fit it into this 20-day Philippines route, you could shave one day off Siargao, one from Coron, and one from El Nido, ending up with something like this:

 • Day 1: How to get from Manila to Siargao